irworkshop/accountability_datacleaning/ks_voters/ks_voters.md

 group by 1
 order by 1`

+Using a mix of check against other data, openref and viewing, get the city_lookup table as clean as we can.

-Insert spaces for clean city and year (of registration date)
+**Insert fields for clean city and year (of registration date)**

 `ALTER TABLE ks_voters ADD COLUMN RES_CITY_CLEAN;
 ALTER TABLE ks_voters ADD COLUMN YEAR;`